rust-lang-cn/book-cn/english/src/ch06-02-match.md

 the expression in the matching arm is the value that gets returned for the entire `match` expression.

-Curly brackets typically aren’t used if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
-If you want to run multiple lines of code in a match arm, you can use curly brackets.
-For example, the following code would print “Lucky penny!” every time the method was called with a `Coin::Penny` but would still return the last value of the block, `1`:
+We don’t typically use curly brackets if the match arm code is short, as it is in Listing 6-3 where each arm just returns a value.
+If you want to run multiple lines of code in a match arm, you must use curly brackets.
+For example, the following code prints “Lucky penny!” every time the method is called with a `Coin::Penny`, but still returns the last value of the block, `1`:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-08-match-arm-multiple-lines/src/main.rs:here}}